netxms/netxms-doc/admin/agent-management.rst

     TrustedRootCertificate=/etc/cert/root_certs
     VerifyServerCertificate=yes

-:guilabel:`TrustedRootCertificate` can point to either certificate file or a folder with certificates.
-Several :guilabel:`TrustedRootCertificate` parameters can be specified.
+``TrustedRootCertificate`` can point to either certificate file or a folder with certificates.
+Several ``TrustedRootCertificate`` parameters can be specified.
 For Windows system agent loads certificates from Certificate Store.
 For non-Windows systems a number of default certificate locations are automatically loaded by agent: